 It's important to remember, however, that it's a two-way street: Foods directly influence our brain chemistry (even if only temporarily), but moods also influence food choices—which is why understanding what different foods do for you is an important part of leading a healthy lifestyle.
-We turned to leading health experts to find out which foods lead to plummeting moods, anxiety, and troubled sleep.
-Think twice about the choices below—and then also be mindful of these 30 Healthy Foods You Better Eat in Moderation!
+We asked health experts to weigh in, so we can find out which foods lead to plummeting moods, anxiety, and troubled sleep.

 If you've spent more than a few minutes on EatThis.com, you'll know how anti-soda we are.
 Given that the toxic drink also puts you in a bad mood, it's a bit sad people sacrifice so much for such a short-lived fix.
 "Soda drinks contain simple sugars that are quickly absorbed into the bloodstream," explains celebrity nutritionist and health consultant Mikaela Reuben.
 "This causes a rapid rise in energy and then a crash, which affects blood sugar control, energy levels, and mood."
 Zero calorie diet sodas are especially harmful, and not just because of the linked-to-cancer aspartame.
-A number of studies have shown that people who drink at least two diet sodas a day are likely to wind up with a "soda belly," which protrudes out like a beer belly or even pregnant belly.
-Curious how much damage you've been doing with your soda habit?
-Don't miss our exclusive report on The 70 Most Popular Sodas, Ranked by How Toxic They Are!
+A number of studies have shown that people who drink at least two diet sodas a day are likely to wind up with a "soda belly," which protrudes out like a beer belly.
+No thanks!

 High Sugar Juices and Cocktail Mixers

 Another food guilty of spiking blood sugar and causing it to crash, bagels' simple carbs will have you feeling all over the place.
-"This process will affect your focus, alertness, energy—all while causing rapid mood swings."
 Bagels are made from white grains, which have no nutritional value (i.e. empty calories) and the spike in blood sugar will be especially sharp if the bagel isn't consumed with protein (like peanut butter).
 If you want a carb fix, reach for "good" carbs like sweet potatoes and steel-cut oats to keep your blood sugar steady; they're both nutrient-rich options that are high in satiating fiber.